Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 1. Long E2E tests that cover each user action step by step.
 2. Smaller 'focused' tests that test a specific piece of functionality.

 There are pros and cons to each.
 For the sake of this exercise, I have written long E2E tests.
 This is because we only have a couple of test cases with a well-defined list of steps, so it is straightforward to map these steps to the test cases.
 As the test suite grows, it may be better to review this approach and test the functionality described in test case 14 and 15 as smaller chunks.
 One downside of smaller chunk tests is that it does not truly test a fully end-to-end flow where we test the integration of each action with each other.
 However, a downside of long E2E tests is that they can take a long time to run, and if one step fails then it fails the whole test.
+A good test suite should have both long E2E and small focused tests.

+On the Page Object Model, there are 2 approaches to creating page objects:

+1. Create all needed page objects at the start of a test from constructors.
+2. Return page objects form method calls after a user action.

+I have gone with approach 2 because it is self-documenting (e.g clickProducts() returns a ProductsPage instance, this logically defines the expected behaviour of clicking the link) and it enforces a specific user action flow in the test (e.g we can't just randomly create page objects, they are logically created when the test does the proper user action that would navigate to them).
+Approach 1 is still valid in some cases, such as if the specific test doesn't care about proper navigation, or as a data/state setup step.
+In real-life, requirements for tests should be clearly defined and automation code should follow the team's expected style, which would help to determine which approach to take.

 Notes while making the UI tests: